-Amy Smith works intuitively in porcelain, her open forms gently hold space.
+Smith works intuitively in clay.
+Her open forms gently hold space.
 Fluid glazes break over carved surfaces, referencing pooling, freezing and thawing.
-Her palate choice runs cool with touches of warmth.
+Her palate runs cool with slight touches of warmth.
 She generously exposes the porcelain body.

 “I can’t recall seeing any similar collaboration in ceramics, which makes “Emulsion” of even more interest.
 Smith and Levin found a way not only to effectively combine their contrasting styles, techniques and material, but also create dynamic, resonant pieces that would be diminished if one part was separated from the other.”